 - Rental to any person, including to a roommate, is not permitted. - Use of the home on a regular basis as a place in the trade or business of providing day care for children, or for other individuals, regardless of age, is not permitted. - The Business Use Worksheet is required when the subject property (or business use is shown on tax information) will host a business use.
 The business use calculation is based on the property being purchased.
-If an error is made in calculating the amount of business use, the worksheet can only be changed if the square footage of the entire dwelling used for the calculation was incorrect. - Attached structures or square footage that appear to be intended for a rental or business use may require additional documentation or information. - Property acquisition costs may not exceed NCHFA's limits, which are based on the home's sale price.
+If an error is made in calculating the amount of business use, the worksheet can only be changed if the square footage of the entire dwelling used for the calculation was incorrect. - Attached structures or square footage that appear to be intended for a rental or business use may require additional documentation or information.

+- Unattached outbuildings disqualify borrowers for the MCC if the appraiser identifies the space as income producing or otherwise could function as a separate living unit. - Property acquisition costs may not exceed NCHFA's limits, which are based on the home's sale price.
 Some living units include unfinished space (i.e. an area designed or intended to be completed or refurbished and used as living space).
 For example, if the unfinished square footage in the lower level of a tri-level residence or the upstairs of a Cape Cod exceeds 25% of the total square footage, the cost to complete this area, whether or not the work is actually to be done, must be added to the sales price to arrive at the acquisition cost. - The lender may use the appraiser's cost estimation for completion or a contractor's estimate.
 Alternatively, \$35/sf as a proxy to determine finished cost is also acceptable.
 The Mortgage Affidavit and Borrower Certification and Seller Affidavit must include this cost. - The mortgages are also subject to the FHA 203(b) maximum mortgage limits or published Agency acquisition limits, whichever are lower.